carlhenrikrolf/microtonOS/learn/ethiopian.md

 > [!warning]
 > My knowledge of Ethiopian music is limited, so mistakes are very likely.
 If you know something I don't, please raise an issue on Github.

+Common instruments in Ethiopian music involves harps such as the ክራር (krar) and the በገና (begena) as well as spike fiddles such as the ማሲንቆ (mesenqo) Traditional musicians are known as አዝማሪ (azmari).

 **Secular.**
 Scales in secular ethiopian music are know as ቅኝት (qenet, kignit, and various other spellings).
 Three of the scales come in two variants, similar to a major and a minor variant.